ramanathanlab/pdfwf/README.md

 ## `nougat`

-Parse PDFs using the Nougat parser.
+Parse PDFs using the nougat parser.

 **Usage**: